Augmented Reality Intervention, 2019

 Do women need to change, or spaces like this?

-Women in Seoul will be asked to share their thoughts on what beauty means.
+Through this intervention, women in Seoul will be asked to share their thoughts on what beauty means to them.
 The collected texts will be overlaid on and substitute the homogeneous advertisements at Apgujeong station.
 By using augmented reality as a tool to present alternate/preferred realities, the station will be transformed into a public gallery for discussion and empowerment.

 AR App Site Test